FusionbaseHQ/fusionbase-python/README.md

 ## Changelog

+### Version 0.1.1 (2022.05.12)

+- Bugfix: `fields` parameter in `get_data` and `get_dataframe` works as intended now.

-### Version 0.1.0 (2022.05.07)
+### Version 0.1.0 (2022.04.20)

 - Initial release

 ## Contributing

 Contributing to Fusionbase can be in contributions to the code base, sharing your experience and insights in the community on the Forums, or contributing to projects that make use of Fusionbase.
-Please see the [contributing guide](https://github.com/FusionbaseHQ/fusionbase-python/blob/main/docs/CONTRIBUTING.md) for more specifics.
+Please see the [contributing guide](docs/CONTRIBUTING.md) for more specifics.

 ## License

-Fusionbase is licensed under the [GPL 3](LICENSE).
+The Fusionbase python package is licensed under the [GPL 3](LICENSE).